Hotel Caravel in Rome

 You can book Single room, Triple room, Double room, Double room in the hotel.
 Please check room availability by choosing your dates

-Check-in at is possible from 14:00, check-out is until 11:00.
+Check-in at Hotel Caravel is possible from 14:00, check-out is until 11:00.

 Are pets allowed at Hotel Caravel?